Summer Work

 - Read a book in a format (or genre) that I don’t normally read for fun.

-Summer History: Students entering Grade 8 are to read one of the following assigned books over the summer.
+Students entering Grade 8 are to read one of the following assigned books over the summer.
 Follow-up/assessment of the book will be discussed in September in each of the history classes.
 The required history selection is in addition to any selections for English.

 - The Boys in the Boat, Daniel James Brown